grpc/grpc.io/content/docs/languages/dart/basics.md

 ### Generating client and server code

-Next we need to generate the gRPC client and server interfaces from our .proto service definition.
+Next we need to generate the gRPC client and server interfaces from our `.proto` service definition.
 We do this using the protocol buffer compiler `protoc` with a special Dart plugin.
-This is similar to what we did in the [quickstart guide](/docs/quickstart/)
+This is similar to what we did in the [Quick start][].

 From the `route_guide` example directory run: